t-0hmura/g16-mlips/OPTIONS.md

 Keywords such as `readfc`, `%oldchk`, `nomicro`, `freq`, `calcfc`, and `ts` are Gaussian input directives, not CLI options for this plugin.
 Use `readfc` with `opt`/`irc` to reuse a Hessian from an existing `.chk` file (see `README.md` for details).

-## Server Options

-The model server starts automatically on first use and stops after idle timeout.
-These options are for advanced use only.

-- `--no-server` — Disable auto server; load model directly each time.
-- `--server-socket <path>` — Manual socket path.
-- `--stop-server` — Send shutdown to a running server.
-- `--server-idle-timeout <int>` — Idle timeout in seconds (default: 600).

-Auto-started servers are scoped per parent Gaussian process and stop automatically when that parent exits.

 ## UMA Options (`uma` / `g16-mlips-uma`)

 Available models (default: **`uma-s-1p1`**):